KanyalMohit/KanyalMohit/README.md

 - 👋 Hi, I’m @KanyalMohit
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning Android Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ig:m0hit_kanyal
+- 📫 How to reach me 📧:mohitkanyalmk@gmail.com

 <!---
 KanyalMohit/KanyalMohit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.